Guiding an enterprise through accelerating change requires agile, digitally-astute leadership.

 BUSN 6105: Agile Planning and Execution - Develop a full plan using an Agile methodology to implement a change management initiative or project.
 Identify the proposed change by evaluating the organization’s current state, proposing specific improvements that better meet organizational objectives.
 Engage stakeholders, and plan progress using Agile tools, then implement the project through to completion.
 During implementation, use Sprints and Scrum practices to continuously refine outcomes and achieve performance goals.
 Use leadership best practices to engage and involve stakeholders to ensure the project is fully implemented.

-BUSN 6106 Change Agents in Dynamic Organizations - Develop abilities associated with change-agent leaders, evaluating and implementing change within complex and dynamic organizations.
+BUSN 6106: Leaders as Change Agents - Develop abilities associated with change-agent leaders, evaluating and implementing change within complex and dynamic organizations.
 Learn to lead high-performing teams, engage stakeholders, and communicate effectively with different stakeholder audiences.
 Develop and inspire others to engage in change initiatives that align closely with the organization’s desired vision and goals.
 Learn to engage in environmental evaluation to assess capacity for change, fostering cultural change that allows the organization to sharpen focus and perform as envisioned.